aimhubio/aim/docs/source/using/run_status_notifications.md

 ### How it works

-While it may seem a relatively easy task, checking that everything is OK with the training run proofed to be difficult to facilitate.
-There are multiple definitions of training run not being OK and many reasons for that.
-Particularly, the training process may have no chance of notifying about failure, for example due to hardware failure, power outage, etc. Moreover, even if the process is still alive, it can be stuck due to other factors, such as network, filesystem I/O, etc. Therefore, the following definition of failed process is used:
+At first, it may seem a relatively easy task, however checking that everything is OK with the training run is proven to be a non-trivial task.
+There are many ways the training runs can fail:
+- hardware failure
+- power outage
+- programmatic error

+In some cases the training process may not even have a chance to notify about the failure.
+The process could also be stuck due to
+- network issues
+- filesystem I/O issues
+- etc

+With this in mind, the following definition of failed process is used:

-> *The Run considered to be failed if it hadn't reported any progress in the promised time.*
+> *The Run is considered as failed if it hasn't reported any progress in a predefined time-interval.*

 Aim notifications service is comprised of the following components: